 I wish I had a dollar for every time I saw a doctor give a patient Fosamax, Boniva, or one of the new IV drugs: Aredia or Prolia so that they could help the patient "avoid surgery to remove your parathyroid tumors.
 It doesn't work.
 There are two important issues here.
 First, Fosamax, Actonel, Prolia, and all the other osteoporosis drugs do not work on bones in the same way that parathyroid hormone does.
 It does not block the effects of parathyroid hormone (PTH).
 These drugs are not approved by the FDA for this purpose, and it has NEVER been shown in any clinical trial to help increase bone density in patients with parathyroid disease.
 The makers of these drugs do not recommend using them for this purpose.
 Parathyroid hormone is much too powerful for Fosamax or Prolia to overcome.
 Parathyroid patients can take these drugs for years and their bones will continue to get thinner.
 We see this mistake every day, so don't let it happen to you.
 The second issue is that most endocrinologists don't want to send their patients for the big "old-fashioned" parathyroid operation... so rather than do that, they feel Fosamax "may be worth a try rather than send you for that big operation".
 Of course, now that Minimally Invasive Radioguided Parathyroid (MIRP) surgery is available, everybody can have mini-parathyroid surgery.
 Bottom line, these drugs are designed and approved to help post-menopausal women who have osteoporosis, or men that have osteoporosis due to long-term steroid use.
 They are quite good in treating osteoporosis in these settings.
 However, the manufacturers don't even claim to have a use in patients with parathyroid problems.
 If you have a parathyroid problem, then you need to get the parathyroid tumor (or tumors) removed (remember, 30% of you will have more than one parathyroid tumor, which is why you need to demand that your surgeon look at all four parathyroid glands when they operate on you).
 Back to Top of Page

 Parathyroid disease will get worse with time in all patients.
 It will not stay the same, nor will it get better on its own.
 This does not necessarily mean that the calcium gets higher, but the disease is progressive and the destruction caused by overproduction of hormone from the parathyroid tumors is continuous.
 This rule is quite simple...but still not understood very well.
-There has never been a report of a person with hyperparathyroidism who waited for some period of time and the disease went away.
-It doesn't happen.
-And since the disease is caused by one (or more) of the parathyroid glands becoming an over-grown tumor, the tumor will continue to grow with time, only to make more parathyroid hormone and making the patient feel bad (read the symptoms page).
+Since the disease is caused by one (or more) of the parathyroid glands becoming an over-grown tumor, the tumor will continue to grow with time, only to make more parathyroid hormone and making the patient feel bad (read the symptoms page).
 "Waiting and seeing" is wishful thinking!
 This disease is caused by one or more parathyroid tumors that have grown in a person's neck.
 Did you see the pictures of the tumors?
 As discussed above, the myth that hyperparathyroidism can be watched if your calcium isn't very high is just that--a myth.
-Bad things ALWAYS happen with time.
 Back to Top of Page

 8. There is only one treatment for parathyroid disease (hyperparathyroidism): Surgery.